31 ways to improve employee engagement

 Employee engagement.
 Everyone's talking about it, but finding the golden formula to achieve it remains a challenge.
 Even traditional companies now understand engagement's crucial role in boosting productivity, retaining employees, and improving the bottom line.

-Encouraging people to adopt specific behaviors, such as waste separation, responsible driving, or healthier eating, isn't as simple as it seems.
+Encouraging people to adopt specific behaviours, such as waste separation, responsible driving, or healthier eating, isn't as simple as it seems.
 When it comes to employee engagement initiatives, the goal is to create a collective impact.
 However, achieving this impact can be challenging in complex work environments, given people's resistance to change and diverse individual needs.

 Nevertheless, companies have little choice but to give it a try.
 Committed employees are key to driving productivity, fostering employee loyalty, cultivating a positive work atmosphere, and ultimately achieving greater success for the company.